These 5 fascinating sites share important and often overlooked stories about African Americans who shaped U.S. history.

 This landmark marine park is preserved today thanks in large part to the Jones family of Porgy Key.
 The family initially purchased Porgy Key for $300 in 1897, where they lived and grew vegetables and fruits to support themselves, including a flourishing business in limes and pineapples.
-The last surviving member of the Jones family, Sir Lancelot, spent his whole life on the island and eventually became known as the “Sage of Porgy Key,” sharing his naturalist wisdom with visitors and schoolchildren, particularly his love of sea sponges.
+The last surviving member of the Jones family, Lancelot, spent his whole life on the island and eventually became known as the “Sage of Porgy Key,” sharing his naturalist wisdom with visitors and schoolchildren, particularly his love of sea sponges.
 In the 1960s, developers eyed the pristine islands with plans to build high-rise apartments and shopping centers.
-Sir Lancelot not only refused to sell his family’s land, he helped form a counter-movement against the development—and the plans were eventually defeated.
-Sir Lancelot later sold his island paradise to the National Park Service where it is now preserved in a similar condition to how the Jones family experienced it.
+Jones not only refused to sell his family’s land, he helped form a counter-movement against the development—and the plans were eventually defeated.
+Jones later sold his island paradise to the National Park Service where it is now preserved in a similar condition to how his family experienced it.

 About the author

 Jennifer Errick Managing Editor of Online Communications

 Jennifer writes, edits and moderates online content for NPCA.